-The Gabriel Music Society is a non-profit organization dedicated to preserving the Gabriel family musical and cultural legacy that stretches over six generations, and to promote music education and performance for local youths.
+Gabriel Music Society is a non-profit organization dedicated to preserving the Gabriel family musical and cultural legacy that dates back to 1850's New Orleans, and to promote music education and performance for local youth.

 Story of Narcisse Gabriel (First Generation NOLA)

-The Gabriel Family’s musical history in the United States began in 1856 when Narcisse Gabriel immigrated to New Orleans from Santo Domingo with his wife Zeta and at least one brother named Paul.
+The Gabriel Family’s musical history in the United States began in 1856 when Narcisse Gabriel immigrated to New Orleans from Hispaniola (Haiti/ Dominican Republic) with his wife Zeta and at least one brother named Paul.
 Narcisse settled in the city’s Creole territory downriver section from Canal Street where a Catholic family of partly African and Spanish decent could feel at home.
-Although Narcisse was a bass player, he also worked as a bricklayer and laborer to support his family.
-Music always filled the Gabriel home and when Narcisse died in 1900, his son Martin Joseph played the accordion and his nephew Albert “Dude” Gabriel the clarinet.
+Although Narcisse was a trained bass player, he also worked as a bricklayer and laborer to support his family.
+Music always filled the Gabriel home and when Narcisse died in 1900, his son Martin Joseph continued the music by playing accordion and later switching to cornet.
+Narcisse nephew Albert “Dude” Gabriel continued the music as a clarinetist.

 Martin Joseph Gabriel (Second Generation NOLA)